gutestun/lateral.wiki-py/md/www/Strong opinions weakly held-v2.md

 ### Society Sucks

 - Most people are wrong: [the majority is never correct](../www/the%20majority%20is%20never%20correct.md)

+### Death

+- Let me re-enter the stream ASAP: [feed my dead body to the vultures](../www/feed%20my%20dead%20body%20to%20the%20vultures.md)